-- Fast responses: Leverages the compute capacity of the cloud or on-premise platforms to process data at high speeds.
+- Fast responses: Leverages the compute capacity of the cloud or on-premise data lakes to process data at high speeds.
 Multiple servers work in parallel to deliver sub-second responses for trillions of transactions.

-- Concurrent users: Can handle thousands of current users without slowdowns or any impact on performance.
+- Concurrent users: Can handle thousands of concurrent users without slowdowns or any impact on performance.

 - Analytical Flexibility: Provides the users with the flexibility to choose the reporting currency on their dashboards and switch views as needed, using any visualization tool of their choice.